 Ariane joins Cancer CAREpoint with extensive professional and volunteer experience from non-profits such as the Pancreatic Cancer Action Network, American Diabetes Association, Parkinson’s Institute and Clinical Center and the Leukemia and Lymphoma Society.
-Having lost a parent to cancer at a young age, she has chosen a career path in health related non-profits that fund research for cures, advocate for patients and offer support programs.
-She is thrilled to be working in the community that she was born and raised in and supporting the cause closest to her heart.
+Having lost a parent to cancer at a young age, she has chosen a career path in health-related non-profits that fund research for cures, advocate for patients and offer support programs.
+She is thrilled to be working in the community that she was born and raised in and supporting the cause closest to her heart: Cancer.

 Debbie Chinchiolo, MSW